How to Find a Good Upholstery Shop

 The deck is the platform beneath the seat cushions.
 In a piece with coil springs, considerable skill is required to tie the springs with twine to make them even.
 When pieces of old twine become loose or broken, top-quality shops use new twine to retie all springs.
 Lower-quality shops may retie only where the old twine is broken, and the old twine is likely to soon break in other places.
 Also, lower-quality shops that do retie all springs may fail to get them even.
 The worst shops may simply try to conceal problems with broken or loose twine by adding padding on top of the springs.
 Check the smoothness of the deck with your eye or hand.
 If possible, examine partially finished pieces to see what the shop has done.

 If a piece has a skirt, it should be lined.
-It should be also weighted to ensure that it hangs evenly.
+It should also be weighted to ensure that it hangs evenly.

 One of the most difficult upholstering skills is tufting—drawing a thread through a cushion or seatback at regular intervals to create depressions, which may be ornamented with buttons.
 Check for uniformity.